burespe1/semantic-dictionary/drafts/DR_EU_2024-490/location-search_bike-sharing-stations.md

 source: DR_EU_2024-490
 subcategory:
   - Location search
+  - for transport on demand and personal transport
 ---

 >Bike sharing stations constitute facilities wherein travellers can pick up or return a short-term cycle rental.